rhel-labs/learn-katacoda/sql-server-session-recording/step6.md

 Auditing an instance of the SQL Server Database Engine or an individual database involves tracking and logging events that occur on the Database Engine.
 SQL Server audit lets you create server audits, which can contain server audit specifications for server level events, and database audit specifications for database level events.
 Audited events can be written to the event logs or to audit files.

+Before we connect into SQL Server, let's create the folders to store the audit files

+`mkdir /var/opt/mssql/data/audit`{{execute T1}}

+Next, let's change ownership of the folder to the mssql user

+`chown mssql:mssql /var/opt/mssql/data/audit`{{execute T1}}

-Let's first open up the sqlcmd shell prompt connected to the master database.
+Now, let's open up the sqlcmd shell prompt connected to the master database.
 The master database contains all of the system level information for SQL Server.
 It gets created when the server instance of SQL Server is created.

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -d master -N -C`{{execute T1}}